-Remediation: Any student who receives a failing grade of an F for the course will need to remediate the course.
+Remediation: Any student who has an unexcused absence from a Rounds will attend another Rounds during the same semester; this does not change the one letter grade reduction in the course.
+Any student who receives a failing grade of an F for the course will need to remediate the course.
 The maximum allowable grade for a remediated course is a CD.
 Remediation method will be determined by the course director and is up to their discretion.